This quick and easy sump pump buyer guide will provide you with all the information needed to make an educated decision when buying a new sump pump.

 Here are the three material options you’ll be choosing between and our opinions of each:

-- Thermo-plastic is the worst in just about every way.
-Just don’t buy if it uses thermo-plastic.
+- Thermoplastic is the worst in nearly every way.
+Just don’t buy if it uses thermoplastic.

-- Cast iron is the most durable, but has a tendency to overheat and can rust out after about 10 years or so.
-We think it’s a decent choice, but the second best material for your sump pump.
+- Cast iron is the most durable, but has a tendency to overheat and can rust out after about 10 years.
+We think it’s a decent choice, but it’s the second best material for your sump pump.